ConvergentMachines/.github/profile/README.md

-# Welcome to Finite State Labs
+# We're Finite State Labs

 _State as a first-class problem in computing._